KirstenWF/WindowsDualsenseUnreal/README.md

 <img src="https://img.shields.io/badge/Platform-Windows-blue?style=for-the-badge&logo=windows" alt="Platform: Windows">
 </p>

+## Disclaimer and Trademarks

+"PlayStation", "PlayStation Family Mark", "PS5 logo", "PS5", "DualSense" and "DUALSHOCK" are registered trademarks or trademarks of Sony Interactive Entertainment Inc. "SONY" is a registered trademark of Sony Corporation.
+"Windows" is a registered trademark of Microsoft Corporation.

+The author of this project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Sony Interactive Entertainment Inc. or Microsoft Corporation.
+This is an independent and unofficial project.

 ## 📖 About the Project

 This is an Unreal Engine plugin that enables native communication with DualSense™ (PlayStation 5) and DualShock 4® (PlayStation 4) controllers on Windows systems.
 It exposes the unique features of each controller, such as Haptic Feedback and Adaptive Triggers of DualSense, through an easy-to-use Blueprint and C++ function library.